3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Methods

 \paragraph{Vehicle Vertical Obstacle Overcoming Conditions}The performance of wheeled vehicles in overcoming step-like obstacles and vertical protrusions is primarily evaluated based on the maximum height of vertical obstacles they can surmount.
-The dimensionless expression for the maximum obstacle height that the front wheels of a 4×4 wheeled vehicle can overcome is:
+The dimensionless expression for the maximum obstacle height $h_{\text{max}}$ that the front wheels of a 4×4 wheeled vehicle can overcome is:

-where, $h$ represents the height of the step obstacle, $r$ represents the wheel radius, $\mu$ represents the coefficient of friction, $l$ represents the wheelbase of the vehicle, $a$ represents the horizontal distance from the front axle to the center of gravity of the vehicle.
+where $r$ denotes the wheel radius, $\mu$ signifies the coefficient of friction, $l$ refers to the wheelbase of the vehicle, and $a$ corresponds to the horizontal distance from the front axle to the center of gravity of the vehicle.
+Thus, the condition for a vehicle to overcome a vertical obstacle is expressed as follows:

 \paragraph{Vehicle Traversing Trenches Conditions}The width of the trenches that a wheeled vehicle can overcome is evaluated using the ratio of the trench width $l_d$ to the wheel diameter $D$, expressed as $\frac{l_d}{D}$.
-The ratio of the height of vertical obstacles that can be overcome to the wheel diameter, expressed as $\frac{h}{D}$, can be converted to $\frac{l_d}{D}$, as shown in Equation\ref{eqs16}.
-Given a specific obstacle height $h$, the corresponding trench width ratio $\frac{l_d}{D}$ can be determined.
+The ratio of the height of vertical obstacles $h_d$ that can be overcome to the wheel diameter, expressed as $\frac{h_d}{D}$, can be converted to $\frac{l_d}{D}$, as shown in Equation\ref{eqs17}.
+Given a specific obstacle height, the corresponding trench width ratio $\frac{l_d}{D}$ can be determined.

+Therefore, the condition for a vehicle to overcome a trench, where $l_{d{\text{max}}}$ represents the maximum trench width the vehicle can cross, calculated when $h_d$ equals $h_{\text{max}}$ using Equation\ref{eqs17}, is expressed as:

-\paragraph{Vehicle Crossing Overhang Obstacles Conditions}For a vehicle to successfully traverse overhang obstacles, the height $h_{\text{obj}}$ of the lowest point of the obstacle above the ground must exceed the sum of $h_{\text{pc}}$, which is the height of the obstacle point cloud relative to the LiDAR sensor, and $h_{\text{Lid}}$, the height of the LiDAR sensor above the ground.
-When the vehicle encounters an overhang obstacle, the following conditions must be met:
+\paragraph{Vehicle Crossing Overhang Obstacles Conditions}To ensure a vehicle successfully traversing overhang obstacles, the height $h_{\text{obj}}$ of the lowest point of the obstacle above the ground must exceed the sum of $h_{\text{pc}}$ (which is the height of the obstacle point cloud relative to the LiDAR sensor), and $h_{\text{Lid}}$ (which is the height of the LiDAR sensor above the ground).
+Once the vehicle encounters an overhang obstacle, the following conditions must be met: